-In his book, Jewish Gnosticism, Merkaba Mysticism and Talmudic Tradition, Gershom Scholem writes that Origen’s inclusion of Song of Songs in this list testifies that he was aware of the existence of an esoteric reading of Song of Songs, as makes sense, given its central role in Shiur Qoma.
+In his book, Jewish Gnosticism, Merkaba Mysticism and Talmudic Tradition, Gershom Scholem writes that Origen’s inclusion of Song of Songs in this list testifies that he was aware of the existence of an esoteric reading of Song of Songs, that contained sublime mysteries regarding God and His appearance.
 According to Scholem, Origen’s statement and Shiur Qoma explain one another.
 He concludes that this connection can aid in dating Shiur Qoma as early as the late second or early third centuries CE.
-Scholem argues based on this claim that the corporeal conception of God was an early element of Jewish mysticism that was adopted later by Christian Gnostic circles rather than the direction of influence being the other way around.
+Based on this claim Scholem observes that the corporeal conception of God was an early element of Jewish mysticism later adopted by Christian Gnostic circles rather than the other way around.

 The Talmudic scholar Saul Lieberman wrote an appendix to Gershom Scholem’s book wherein he adds evidence to the claim that there was an early mystical interpretation of Song of Songs that was connected to Shiur Qoma.
 Lieberman points out Tannaic sources that interpret Song of Songs esoterically.
 He claims that the Tannaim understood Song of Songs as a description of the revelation of God as He appeared in His chariot at the Red Sea and Mount Sinai.
-Song of Songs praises this image of God and explains the chariot.
-According to Lieberman, Rabbi Akiva’s statement that Song of Songs is ‘holy of holies’ is based on this interpretation and he possibly held that God Himself said it when it was given at Sinai.
+The Song was both a description of that historical moment of revelation and given to them on the same occasion.
+Song of Songs praises the image of God and explains the chariot.
+According to Lieberman, Rabbi Akiva’s statement that Song of Songs is ‘holy of holies’ is based on this interpretation and it is possible that God Himself chanted the Song of Songs when it was given at Sinai.
 Lieberman writes:

-I now accept Scholem’s claim that Shiur Qoma is an early midrash to Song of Songs chapter 5:10-16 that was part of an ancient midrash on Song of Songs.
+I now accept Scholem’s claim that the Mishnah of Shiur Qoma is an early midrash on Song of Songs chapter 5:10-16 that was part of an ancient midrash on Song of Songs.
 Shiur Qoma is a work of praise and adoration of the Holy One, blessed be He in a form that is beyond us…

-The midrash on Song of Songs is the account of the chariot which is Shiur Qoma.
+The midrash on Song of Songs is the work of the chariot which is Shiur Qoma.

 The Responses to Scholem and Lieberman’s Approach